 Price: Free trial / $80 for a single license

 Brackets is another great code text editor that I use regularly.

 Created by Adobe, it is all about good design and integration with further Adobe products.

 Hence, if you’re an Adobe fan and you’re already using their other software, consider giving Brackets a try.

-Brackets hasn’t been around for that long, but from what I’m hearing it’s quickly becoming more popular.
+Brackets hasn’t been around for that long, but from what I’m seeing it’s quickly becoming more popular.

 Another cool feature for web developers is the Live Preview function.
 It allows you to see the changes you’re making in your code directly in your web browser.

 Notepad++ is an open-source text editor for Windows.
 Along with Sublime Text, it’s also very well suited for beginners.

 Notepad++ is easy to get started with and it comes with great, helpful features.
 One of them is the built-in FTP plugin that allows you to open and edit your files directly on your web server.